faerazo/CSExpert/scraper/README.md

 The CSExpert scraper is a database-driven pipeline that extracts academic course information from the University of Gothenburg.
 It discovers URLs, downloads PDFs, scrapes HTML content, and uses Google Gemini AI to extract structured course data.

-**Pipeline**: URL Extraction → PDF Download → HTML Scraping → AI Processing → Duplicate Management
+**Pipeline**: URL Extraction → PDF Download → HTML Scraping → AI Processing

 ## Components